By Trent

 –PAUL KAVANAUGH, author of SUCH MEN ARE DANGEROUS

 When he’s not pulling heists with his friend Parker, Alan Grofield runs a small theater in Indiana.
-But putting on shows costs money and jobs have been thin, which is why Grofield […]
+But putting on shows costs money and jobs have been thin, which is why Grofield agrees […]

 Looks like it’s Hard Case Crime week here at The Violent World of Parker.

 I’ve read dozens of interviews with Hard Case Crime publisher Charles Ardai since the line began a few years back.
 The interview featured this week over at Killer Covers may be the best.
-The jumping-off point is […]
+The jumping-off point is this […]

 The World’s Best-Selling Novelist is Back…